Patient Rights Statement

 With regard to your medical records and health information, you have the right to:

-- See or obtain a copy of your medical records in a reasonable amount of time
+- Inspect and obtain a copy of your medical records in a reasonable amount of time

-- Request to write an amendment to your health information under certain circumstances
+- Request an amendment to your health information if you think it is incomplete or incorrect

 - Obtain a copy of the Lovelace Health System Joint Notice of Privacy Practices upon request